Penny Arcade

 Penny Arcade is a webcomic focused on video games and video game culture, written by Jerry Holkins and illustrated by Mike Krahulik.
 The comic debuted in 1998 on the website loonygames.com.
 Since then, Holkins and Krahulik have established their own site, which is typically updated with a new comic strip each Monday, Wednesday, and Friday.
 The comics are accompanied by regular updates on the site's blog.

-Penny Arcade has been among the most popular and longest running webcomics currently online, listed in 2010 as having 3.5 million readers.
+By 2005, Penny Arcade was among the most popular and longest running webcomics online, listed in 2010 as having 3.5 million readers.
 Holkins and Krahulik were among the first webcomic creators successful enough to make a living from their work.
 In addition to the comic, Holkins and Krahulik also created Child's Play, a children's charity; PAX, a gaming convention; Penny Arcade TV, a YouTube channel; Pinny Arcade, a pin exchange; and the episodic video game Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness with Hothead Games and Zeboyd Games.

 Overview

 The strip features Krahulik and Holkins' cartoon alter egos, John "Gabe" Gabriel and Tycho Brahe, respectively.
 While often borrowing from the authors' experiences, Holkins and Krahulik do not treat them as literal avatars or caricatures of themselves.
-The two characters spend much of their time playing and commenting on computer and video games, which forms the basis of the humor in the strip.
+The two characters spend much of their time playing and commenting on both computer and video games, which forms the basis of the humor in the strip.
 Most of the time Gabe serves the purpose of the comic and Tycho the comic foil.
 The strip can feature in-jokes that are explained in the news posts accompanying each comic, written by the authors.

 Both Krahulik and Holkins make a living from Penny Arcade, placing them in a small group of professional webcomic artists devoted to their creations full-time.
 Originally, like many webcomics, Penny Arcade was supported solely by donations.
 A graph on the main page indicated how much people had donated that month.
 After hiring Robert Khoo as their business manager, Holkins and Krahulik switched to a different income stream based on advertising and merchandise revenue alone.
-According to Holkins, the website in 2006 handled more than two million pageviews daily (excluding forum traffic).
-On November 13, 2005, the website was given a facelift in celebration of their seventh year running and to match the designs of the Child's Play Charity and Penny Arcade Expo websites.
+According to Holkins, the website handled more than two million pageviews daily (excluding forum traffic) in 2006.
+On November 13, 2005, the website was redesigned in celebration of their seventh year running and to match the designs of the Child's Play Charity and Penny Arcade Expo websites.
 Afterwards, the site has been redesigned multiple times.